 Just a few decades ago, only the very wealthy were fortunate enough to have personal shoppers and “go-fers” who ran errands for them.
 In today’s on-demand gig economy, now anyone from a working mum to a full-time caregiver can have a personal shopper.
 Honestbee provides these services, and they’ve just opened a new online shop called Family Market.
 Family Market provides for all your family essentials, at “the day’s best price”, saving you both time and money!
 There are absolutely no markups, so even if the retail store price is higher, you’ll get “the day’s best price” online through Honestbee.

 Making restaurant reservations via phone is something I try to avoid.
 I can’t tell you how many times people misspell my name (seriously, who would name their child String?), make errors notating the reservation, answer the phone with “jiang huayu, keyi ma?” (translation: “can you speak Mandarin?”), or don’t even answer the phone at all.
 With Quandoo, a restaurant booking app and web portal, I can make a reservation online or through their app at any time and I am even rewarded points for each booking I make and attend.
-These points can be redeemed for cash. (more…)
+I could then redeem these points for cash. (more…)

 Last year, the average American family spent $830 (S$1178.60) for Christmas gifts.
 This year, that figure is expected to increase despite the sluggish economy, and the spending frenzy will soon begin on Black Friday (25 Nov).
 As mentioned throughout this site, being frugal does not equate to being cheap, nor does it mean focusing only on the price of something.
-Frugality is about ROI, or Return On Investments, in which investments could be money, time, effort, or other resources.
-The return, therefore, is determined by whether the purchase results in the outcomes, values, or goals you wish to achieve.
-And like everything in life, it’s not so black and white.
-For example, buying bottled water is cheaper and healthier than buying soda or a Starbucks coffee, but I personally would not consider it to be frugal because of the plastic waste it generates (which is not in line with my values) and because water is (mostly) free from the tap.
-So how would one achieve a frugal Christmas without looking like a cheapskate or compromising too much on one’s own personal values? (more…)
+Frugality is about ROI, or Return On Investments, in which investments could be money, time, effort, or other resources. (more…)